With Trudeau refusing to ‘lecture,’ Trump defends Muslim ban –

 Meanwhile, Trump said Washington would be tweaking outstanding trade relationship with Canada, unlike Mexico where it faced a more severe situation.

 Trump also called for reciprocal trade with Ottawa.
 For his part, Trudeau reaffirmed his support for the North American Free Trade Agreement, NAFTA, saying the US and Canada will always remain each others’ most essential partner.

 After taking office last month, Trump voiced his determination to put America first and rip up NAFTA, arguing that the grouping is a catastrophy for US jobs.

-Posted by Jim W. Dean, Managing Editor on February 14, 2017, With 686 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on February 14, 2017, With 689 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.